opencast/opencast/docs/guides/user/docs/advanced/role-based-visibility.md

 # Role-Based Visibility

-Opencast supports a powerful mechanism that allow selective restrictions of access to the administrative user interface.
+Opencast supports a powerful mechanism that allows to provide users selective access to the administrative user interface.
+Using that mechanism, it is possible to configure what parts of the UI (and therefore functionality) are visibile to a given user based on the user's roles.
+Hence, we call that mechanism it role-based visibility.

 ## How To Use

-Role-based visibility is supposed to be used together with Opencast's support for user groups.
-If you want to restrict access for specific users, create a group reflecting the access restrictions.
+The best practise to assign a larger set of roles to a user is to use Opencast's support for user groups.
+This way, you can define a group whose roles provide access to the parts of the UI you want to provide access to.
+Given such a group, you can just add users to that group and they will get all the roles of the group which includes roles that allow the users to access specific parts of the UI.

 Please consult the [Groups section](../groups.md) for information about adding new groups.

+There is a set of so-called user interface roles, each of them providing access to a specific part of the administrative user interface.
+Those roles can be easily identified by their name prefix *ROLE_UI*.
-The important part to restrict the access are the roles the belong to the group: All the roles whose names starts with the prefix ROLE_UI can be used for access restriction.
-Additionally, ROLE_ADMIN_UI is used to specify whether users of a group have access to the login page.
+Additionally, *ROLE_ADMIN_UI* is used to allow access to the login page.

-**Important** Groups that should provide restricted access to the UI may not contain the role ROLE_ADMIN
+**Important** *ROLE_ADMIN* implicitly provides full access to the user interface.
+When working with role-based visibility, users (and the groups they belong to) may not have *ROLE_ADMIN* therefore.

 ## User Interface Roles